 A few key questions to ask during your interviews:

 - How long have you been an agent?
 If they have not been an agent for very long, ask them how long their team members have been working in real estate and if they can help when needed.

 - Are you a full-time or part-time agent?
 Usually, but not always, full-time agents can dedicate more time to their clients since they do not have another income source.

 - How long do your clients typically work with you?
 This will give you a good idea of the start-to-finish time with an agent.
 The more particular you are with your home needs, the longer you may spend trying to find a home.

 - What is your communication style, and how quickly will I hear back from you?
 Everyone has a different way of communicating, so make sure your communication level matches your future agent.

 - How do you help your clients compete in this market?
 This is where you’ll want to hear stories of offers being selected when there were multiple options.
 This will also give you a good idea of what houses are going for and what is being done to accept the offer.

 Download a PDF of our tips for finding the right real estate agent.

-Before you find the agent that meets your needs, we recommend getting pre-approved for a mortgage.
 Talk to our Mortgage team here at Members 1st.
 We take the time to walk you through all of your options, and we help you fully understand the differences in our loans.
 Along with our personalized service and great mortgage rates, we have an online application so that you can get started today.
 Happy house hunting!